4806/4thYearProjectManagement/README.md

 ## Milestone 3 - Final demo.
 Project complete.
 Public demo during the lab April 3
 ### Completed Use cases :
  - Profile Page: contains
- - - USeer Info ,  Select Availability , and  Change Password
+    - User Info ,  Select Availability , and  Change Password
-- Forgot Password: allowes the user to reset passward
+- Forgot Password: allows the user to reset password using security question.
--  Project Look up: allowes student to search for projects according to diffrent criteria
+- Project Look up: allows student to search for projects according to different criteria
 - Project Deliverables: Superviser sets up deliverable for the project
-- Project Specific Pages: supervisior sees the project that he supervises, student sees the projest that he joined
+- Project Specific Pages: supervisor sees the project that he supervises, student sees the projest that he joined
+- Project restrictions on joining projects

 ### Tests:
- more testes added to the models, and accrosse the app.
+ more tests added to the models, and across the app.
  ### Database
  User
  - Id